sigbuild/sigbuild.github.io/README.md

 `yarn build` bundles React in production mode and optimizes the code.
 The build is minified and the filenames include the hashes. `gh-pages -d build` is the command that actually deploys the app to GitHub Pages.

-### `git push heroku production:main`

-Deploys to the production website [sigbuild.herokuapp.com](https://sigbuild.herokuapp.com).

-Make sure the current branch is *production*!
-As opposed to *development*, *production* includes `"homepage": "https://sigbuild.herokuapp.com"`

-Checkout *production* and git pull all necessary changes in.
-Then run `git push heroku production:main`

-For first-time setup, run `heroku git:remote -a sigbuild` before attempting to deploy.
-This adds a git remote for heroku to read.
-Additionally, only Heroku collaborators can deploy.
-In Heroku, the only collaborator is zacharyneill@gmail.com.

 ## Dev Checklist